-The core funding for Center Domain-Specific Computing (CDSC) is provided by the National Science Foundation under the Expedition in Computing Program.
-CDSC is actively seeking partners from the industry and other research organizations.
+The initial funding for Center Domain-Specific Computing (CDSC) was provided by the National Science Foundation under the Expedition in Computing Program.
+Intel Corporation become the first industrial partner to provide financial support of CDSC under the InTrans (Innovation Transitions) Program and the CAPA (Programming for Heterogeneous Architectures) Program together with the NSF.

 Companies interested in becoming a partner of CDSC are welcome to contact the CDSC Director, Prof. Jason Cong.